 Guernsey Press

-Harry says Invictus Games had ‘profound impact’ on him at Canada school launch
+Harry says Invictus Games school launch had ‘profound impact’ on him

-Harry travelled solo to launch the school program for the 2025 event, due to be held in Vancouver and Whistler.
+The Duke of Sussex travelled solo to launch the school programme for the 2025 event, due to be held in Vancouver and Whistler.

 Published

-The Duke of Sussex has spoken of the “profound impact” the Invictus Games had on him at an event in Canada.
+The Duke of Sussex has spoken of the “profound impact” launching a schools programme ahead of the Invictus Games had on him at an event in Canada.

-Harry travelled solo to launch the school program for the 2025 event, due to be held in Vancouver and Whistler in February.
+Harry travelled solo to launch the programme for the 2025 event, which is due to be held in Vancouver and Whistler in February.

-The Duke marked the countdown by joining students at Seaforth Armoury, a historic military facility, where he launched an online program to introduce the Invictus Games into schools.
+He marked the countdown by joining students at Seaforth Armoury, a historic military facility, where he launched an online programme to introduce the Invictus Games into schools.

 Harry, a former British Army captain, launched the Invictus Games in 2014 as an international sports tournament for injured and wounded service personnel and returned veterans.